-Still no ETA about the "official port", which will only be done from the still being worked on new development code.
+Still no ETA for the "official port", which will only be done from the still being worked on new development code.
 But ZacSharp already ported the current 1.16.4 Fabric version to 1.16.5 Forge.
-I have one build of that available here: https://masa.dy.fi/tmp/minecraft/mods/misc_test_versions/unsupported_temporary_forge_1.16.5/
+That port is available here: https://legacy.curseforge.com/minecraft/mc-mods/litematica-forge

 Some more info and discussion about the Forge port/builds is here: https://github.com/maruohon/litematica/issues/234

 There are also at least a couple of other 3rd party Forge ports on GitHub and at least one on Modrinth.
 I haven't tested those myself, so I can't say anything about how well they work.

 The default hotkey to open the in-game config GUI is M + C. If you are for example on AZERTY keyboard layout instead, then the keys are different, and M + C becomes , + C instead, etc.

 If you have Optifine installed, then there are some options that you most likely will need to disable in Optifine, or otherwise it will break the schematic rendering:

 - If you get glitchy weird triangles, then in 1.16+ first try updating to the latest Litematica version.
 If that doesn't work, then set shaders to OFF (not Internal) and restart the game.

 - Render Regions probably needs to be disabled to prevent weird rendering issues (the schematic (partially?) rendering in weird places)

 - Fast Render might also need to be disabled if there are still some weird HUD/GUI rendering issues